mytch444/mmusic-go/README.md

     mute		# set volume to 0%

-Note: There seems to be some problems with the fifo.
-Don't write things to it too quickly. ie: if you do a loop in bash put a delay of a few milliseconds in between each iteration.
+Once the current stream ends or you write `next` to `in` `mmusic` will reads the upcoming file to find if there is anything it should play, if upcoming is empty depending on mode selects a random song or the next alphanumericaly in it's library.

-In playlist files you can list paths to directories or files.
-When mmusicd scans the playlist lines that are directories will be searched and any music files (and subdirs) will be added to the library.
+In playlist files you can list uri's or paths (absolute or relative) to directories or files.
+When `mmusic` scans the playlist lines that are directories will be searched and any music files (and subdirs) will be added to the library.

-If mmusicd comes accross a line that begins with a '!' all files that match that path will be ignored.
+If `mmusic` comes accross a line that begins with a '!' all files that begin with the remainder of the line will be ignored.
 This is so you can for example add "/media/music" then add "!/media/music/Katy Perry" to exclude Katy Perry, not that I have anything against Katy Perry.

-In terms of playlist managment `mmusicd` doesn't really do anything.
+In terms of playlist managment `mmusic` doesn't really do anything.
 When you run it give playlist files as arguments and/or stdin (give `--`) lines to it and it will write everything you give it to `$tmp/playlist`.
 You can add things to this as you go (the write `scan` to `$tmp/in`).

-Send SIGTERM to mmusicd to stop it.
+Send SIGTERM to `mmusic` to stop it.

 Works with any sort of files gstreamer can play (so it should be able to play network streams, can't confirm yet).

+##Notes

-Note; Do not need the ability to play a certain file as the user can add said file to `upcoming` then `next` to play it.
+Do not need the ability to play a certain file as the user can add said file to `upcoming` then `next` to play it.

+Note: There seems to be some problems with the fifo.
+Don't write things to it too quickly. ie: if you do a loop in bash put a delay of a few milliseconds in between each iteration.

+#src/mmterm

+Note: Not yet implimented.

+A termbox-go controller for `mmusic`.
+From it you can choose playlists, manage their contents, select songs to play, add to upcoming (start and end), toggle random, pause, change volume and view what is playing.

+In otherwords, an interface that makes everything easier to see as well as adding better playlist controls.

+It stores it's playlists in `$XDG_CONFIG/mmterm/`

 #mmusic

-mmusic library that is used by mmusicd and `insert controller name` for common functions such as parsing playlist files and not much else.
+library that is used by `mmusic` and `mmterm` for common functions such as parsing playlist files and not much else.
+If you want to make your own front end for whatever reason this could be helpful.

-#`insert controller name`

-A termbox-go controller for mmusicd.
-From it you can choose playlists, manage their contents, select songs to play, add to upcoming (start and end), toggle random, pause, change volume and view what is playing.

-In otherwords, an interface that makes everything easier to see.